Mounir313/AuctionHouse/README.md

 - Opportunity to interact with a variety of product categories.
 These features collectively enhance the user experience by providing a comprehensive platform for buying and selling items.

--
 ### navigation
 -  Responsive navbar with links to all major sections.
 -  Mobile collapse behavior using Bootstrap.

 ### header
--Bold brand logo and welcome message.
+Bold brand logo and welcome message.

 ### webpage 1
 - Introduction to Auction House.
 - Call to action for exploring or selling items.
 ![Screenshot 2025-05-01 184733](https://github.com/user-attachments/assets/1ec2daf2-7306-43a9-be2b-bbdb2cc00d21)
--

--
 ### webpage 2
 Display of three main product categories: Electronics, Fashion, Collectibles.